LindaBetz/Network_Cannabis/README.md

 Data required for the analysis (National Comorbidity Survey Data; NCS-1) are available for public use at https://www.icpsr.umich.edu/web/ICPSR/studies/6693.

-For optimal reproducibility, we use the R-package "checkpoint", with snapshot date April 1, 2020 (R version 3.6.3).
+For optimal reproducibility, we use the R-package "checkpoint", with snapshot date October 23, 2020 (R version 4.0.3).
 Information on how this works can be found at https://mran.microsoft.com/documents/rro/reproducibility.